VoltageGPU Logo

 Batch Operations

-# Stop all running pods
+# Stop all running pods (destroys the enclaves)

-volt pods list --json | jq -r '.[] | select(.status == "running") | .id' | xargs -I {} volt pods stop {}
+volt pods list --json | jq -r '.[] | select(.status == "RUNNING") | .id' | xargs -I {} volt pods stop {}

-🌐 Environment Variables
+Environment Variables

 VariableDescriptionDefault